luketurnbull/luke-design/README.md

 - [ ] Allow user to add materials to different parts of the model
 - [ ] Allow user to change colour of the model
-- [ ] Make user settings, let the tinker with the scene and lighting?
+- [ ] Make user settings, let them tinker with the scene and lighting?
-- [ ] Better changing states with react spring?
-- [ ] Smooth transitions, could blend between textures when changing, although this may be too much getting into custom shaders?